emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 /usr/share/oauth2_proxy/oauth2_proxy -config="/etc/oauth2_proxy/oauth2_proxy.cfg"
 ```

-In the browser enter the address pointing to the server with the Energy Logserver installation
+In the browser enter the address pointing to the server with the ITRS Log Analytics installation

  --type=alias
 ```